Citroën XM: Competition

-XM was intended to compete against prestige vehicles like the Mercedes-Benz W124, Audi 100 and BMW's 5 Series in a sector that accounted for 14.2% of the European market.
+The XM was intended to compete against prestige vehicles like the Mercedes-Benz W124, Audi 100 and BMW's 5 Series in a sector that accounted for 14.2% of the European market.
 It also competed with cars from mainstream brands including the Ford Scorpio and Opel Omega.
 Citroën was quoted as saying that the car was supposed to "take what Citroën means and make it acceptable".
 The car's initial reception was positive.
-Some six months after its launch, The XM won the prestigious European Car of the Year award for 1990 (gaining almost twice as many votes as the second, the Mercedes-Benz SL) and went on to win a further 14 major awards within a year of its launch.
+Some six months after its launch, the XM won the prestigious European Car of the Year award for 1990 (gaining almost twice as many votes as the second, the Mercedes-Benz SL) and went on to win a further 14 major awards within a year of its launch.

 The anticipated annual sales of 450 cars a day in the first full year of production, or 160,000 units a year, never materialized.
 Sales never reached this ambitious level (higher than even its popular predecessor) for a variety of reasons.
 Like the CX, the XM did not have the worldwide distribution of competitors from BMW, Audi, and Mercedes-Benz.
 Also, it was launched only a year before a major global recession began, impacting negatively on car sales across the world; a notable example being the UK, where more than 2.3 million new cars were registered in 1989, but that figure fell to less than 1.6 million in 1991 (a drop of more than 30% in just two years).
 In Japan the XM was sold through Mazda's Eunos dealership chain, part of an effort to minimize the appearance of Japan's automobile market being closed to imports.
 It was also offered by Citroën's traditional importer Seibu Motor, who kept selling the XM by themselves after the Eunos brand was discontinued in 1996.